IBC Totes in Canada: Types, Standards, and Compliance Explained

 Expected Service Life by Material

-Carbon steel IBCs have a service life that depends heavily on the chemical service and the condition of any internal coating or lining.
+Carbon steel IBC tanks have a service life that depends heavily on the chemical service and the condition of any internal coating or lining.
 They are more susceptible to corrosion than stainless options, particularly if used with water-based or acidic materials without adequate corrosion protection.

-All-plastic IBCs generally have a shorter service life in demanding industrial environments due to UV degradation, chemical permeation, and lower structural resilience compared to caged designs.
+All-plastic IBC tanks generally have a shorter service life in demanding industrial environments due to UV degradation, chemical permeation, and lower structural resilience compared to caged designs.

 The Importance of Inspection Cycles in Extending Service Life